Description

 For the decoration:

-24 tbsp. milk
+2-4 tbsp. milk

-23 tbsp. sliced almonds (optional)
+2-3 tbsp. almonds*, sliced (optional)

 Instructions

-1. In a large bowl mix the milk, one teaspoon of the sugar, and the yeast.
+1. In a large bowl, mix the milk, one teaspoon of the sugar, and the yeast.
 Let bubble up in a warm place for about 10-15 minutes to make sure the yeast is still good.
 Add the remaining sugar, eggs, and salt to the milk and mix in.
-Sift the flour and add to the bowl.
+Sift the flour and add it to the bowl.
 Add the butter and raisins (optional) and mix well.
 Knead for about 10 minutes until you have a nice and flexible dough.
 Cover and let rise for 45-60 minutes or until doubled in size.

 Notes